hailelagi/hailelagi.com/content/hacks/tsunami_one.md

 - private: single reader and writer.

 Why does this matter?
-Before it was hinted at why the MVCC paradigm [8] exists -- naive locking hurts all query performance, yet locks are desirable because they ensure correct logical ordering -- linearizability.
+Before it was hinted at why the MVCC paradigm [8] exists -- naive locking hurts all query performance, yet locks are desirable because they ensure correct logical ordering -- serializable/linearizability.

 It's worth pausing to consider this for a moment.